 Note: This is the sixth post in the blog series accompanying our spring Book Club, which is reading The Lost World of Genesis One by John Walton.
 In this two-part series, Walton responds to the most common criticisms of his interpretation of Genesis 1.
 While his terminology should be familiar to those who have read his books, newcomers to Walton’s ideas are strongly urged to read previous blog posts related to his book, particularly this prior entry by David Fuller in the book club series, and this short video by Walton.

-Reasons why the Origins account of Genesis 1-2 pertains to function and order rather than to material origins, and why it should not be considered “both/and.”
+Reasons why Genesis 1-2 is about function and order rather than material origins

 Day 1 speaks of time.
 Even if one thought it was about light, we cannot assume a physicist’s concept of light—we have to think like ancient Israelites.
 Day 1 includes nothing material.